 Conclusion: Consequences of a Breach of Covenant

-A breach of covenant is a serious situation and in a worst case scenario can trigger a technical default.
+A breach of covenant is a serious situation and in a worst-case scenario can trigger a technical default.
 However, as the specific consequences of a covenant breach are different for any borrower, it is essential to understand and analyze the breach on a case-by-case basis.
-Based on the case specific analysis, the creditor decides the most suitable consequences of the breach, which can also be to waive the violations.
+Based on the case-specific analysis, the creditor decides the most suitable consequences of the breach, which can also be waiving the violations.
 The consequences of a breach of covenant can generally include the following alternatives:

 - A penalty or fee charged to the debtor by the creditor